 As we learned in previous sections, c# has provided many built-in exception classes to handle runtime or unexpected errors in the application.
-In case if none of the predefined exception classes meet our needs, then we can create our own exception classes by deriving from
+In case if none of the predefined exception classes meet your needs, then you can create your own exception classes by deriving from

 Exception base class.

-While creating our own user-defined exception class, we need to make sure that the end of class name will contain the “Exception” word, and it must be derived from
+While creating your own user-defined exception class, you need to ensure that the end of class name contains the “Exception” word, and it must be derived from

 Exception base class.
-After creating our own custom exception class, we need to implement the three common constructors, as shown in the following example.
+After creating your own custom exception class, you need to implement the three common constructors, as shown in the following example.